puyanguvic/semenatic_routing_and_load_balance/ase_llm_load_balancer.md

 As mentioned before, there are no unified LLM engine capabilities, metrics and KV events defined across the industry.

-Considering the compatibility requirement, ASE will use a general and reliable way to do load balancing, which will be based on the local LLM request and response statistics of what load balancer can collect, refered as light-LLM-aware, as to the metrics and capabilities of remote LLM engine, will not be considered currently.
+Considering the compatibility requirement, ASE uses a general and reliable way to do load balancing, which is be based on the local LLM request and response statistics, refered as light-LLM-aware, as to the metrics and capabilities of remote LLM engine, will not be considered currently.

 So the proposal schedule algorithms are: round robin/weighted round robin/IP-Hash/light-LLM-aware.